 Is a stocks and shares ISA worth it?

-- You can shelter your investment growth from tax – You won’t pay any tax on investment growth and can add up to £20,000 this tax year.
+- You can shelter your investment growth from tax: You won’t pay tax on investment growth and can add up to £20,000 this tax year.

-Be sure to read through our Important Information Guides for all the key information about our Stocks and Shares ISA and Sustainable Stocks and Shares ISA.
+Read through our Important Information Guides for our Investment ISA and Stocks and Shares ISA.
 Remember that when you invest, your capital is at risk.

 More information about stocks and shares ISAs